 If you have been accused of petty theft, you’ll need a competent defense attorney who takes a fresh approach to every new case.
-Our Los Angeles theft attorneys handle criminal cases throughout Southern California by taking a comprehensive criminal defense approach.
+Our defense attorneys in Los Angeles handle criminal cases throughout Southern California by taking a comprehensive criminal defense approach.

 Our Los Angeles Petty Theft Lawyer Is Ready to Stand by Your Side

-If the stolen property’s value was less than $50, petty theft could be charged as an infraction.
-Penalties for petty theft offense consist of up to 6 months in jail and a $1,000 fine.
+If the value of the property was less than $50, petty theft could be charged as an infraction.
+Penalties for those who are charged with petty theft offense consist of up to six months in jail and a $1,000 fine.
 Although petty theft is a misdemeanor, if you have a prior conviction, it can become felony theft.

 If you are facing felony offense charges, make sure you consult with experienced criminal defense lawyers.
 At the Law Office of Christopher Chaney, you don’t have to face criminal charges alone.
 Our criminal defense attorneys will examine the facts of your case and come up with the best possible strategy to handle your legal issues.

-A Los Angeles Theft Crime Attorney Will Develop a Customized Defense Strategy
+A Los Angeles, CA, Theft Lawyer Will Develop a Customized Defense Strategy